miladkhanlou/LDL_manual_build/README.md

    - Edit the Roles under the group type and creat an Outsider Administrator Role that can see and delete individual groups

 #### Fix the destination for each media type (Important for media ingestion for each media types):
- -Navigate ```Structure>Media types```
+- Navigate ```Structure>Media types```

- -for each media type edit the field that type is file and set Upload destination to the Public files instead of fedora:
+- for each media type edit the field that type is file and set Upload destination to the Public files instead of fedora:
-   -Example: for audio: field_media_audio_file
+   - Example: for audio: field_media_audio_file
-   -Except image, and specifically, field_media_image that file type is image -Ensure you have set maxiumum file size
+   - Except image, and specifically, field_media_image that file type is image

+- Ensure you have set maxiumum file size
-   -we can do it at this point if where we're editing each mediaTypes -might be doable in settings.php, when we setting flysystem to fedora -might any settings that we define the destination such as apache php.ini -restart apache and tomcat, daemon-reload, cache rebuild
+   - we can do it at this point if where we're editing each mediaTypes
+   - might be doable in settings.php, when we setting flysystem to fedora
+   - might any settings that we define the destination such as apache php.ini

+- restart apache and tomcat, daemon-reload, cache rebuild

 # re-islandora Workbench to be on V1.0.0:
 #### Remove dev version and install V1 cause dev version is not determined by workbench anymore: